pratimav0420/AzureVideoInsights/README.md

-# 🎬 Chat with Your Videos - AI-Powered Video Intelligence Platform
+# 🎬 Chat with Your Videos - AI-Powered Video Intelligence

 Transform your video content into an intelligent, searchable, and conversational experience!
-This comprehensive platform leverages Azure's cutting-edge AI services to extract deep insights from videos and enables natural language conversations about your content.
+This repository leverages Azure's AI services to extract deep insights from videos and enables natural language conversations about your content.

 ## ✨ What You Can Do